lisa-source/myappsample/README.md

-# myappsample
+# My Technical Writing Samples
-Sample app for training
+This is a source repository for my technical writing samples.